etiamz/optiscope/README.md

 Then I typed `#load "scott-insertion-sort.bohm";;` and... it hanged my computer.

-For 150 elements, it executed almost instantly, but it is still of no rival to Haskell & OCaml.
+For 150 elements, it executed almost instantly, but it was still of no rival to Haskell & OCaml.

 Also read the following excerpt from [^optimal-implementation], section 12.4: